 On August 5, 2012, a neo-Nazi walked into a Gurdwara (Sikh House of Worship) in Oak Creek, Wisconsin and massacred worshippers inside, taking six lives and permanently altering the lives of many others.
 This tragedy was not the first or last time Sikh Americans were targeted, but it underscored the importance of educating our fellow Americans about our traditions and values.

-In memory of Satwant Singh Kaleka, Suveg Singh Khattra, Ranjit Singh, Sita Singh, Prakash Singh, and Paramjit Kaur, who lost their lives at the Oak Creek Gurdwara, and to promote awareness and appreciation of the Sikh American community, the Sikh Coalition encourages its supporters throughout the United States to devote at least one day each year to seva (selfless service).
+In memory of Satwant Singh Kaleka, Suveg Singh Khattra, Ranjit Singh, Sita Singh, Prakash Singh, Paramjit Kaur, and Baba Punjab Singh, who lost their lives, and to promote awareness and appreciation of the Sikh American community, the Sikh Coalition encourages its supporters throughout the United States to devote at least one day each year to seva (selfless service).
 Seva is an integral part of the Sikh religious tradition and a timeless idea, which brings people together and helps them celebrate their common humanity.

 - consecutive years of seva